 (localiser and glide path frequency pairing);

-- European Region Air Navigation Plan (Doc 7754), Volume I, Basic ANP, Part IV, paragraph 44
+European Region Air Navigation Plan (Doc 7754), Volume I, Part III, paragraph 2.9

-(geographical separation criteria and channel spacing).
+-

 The operational service area of an ILS localizer is defined Annex 10 and often formed as a "key-hole" out to 25 NM.
 The ILS Glide Path has shorter range and the frequency is fixed in relation to the ILS Localizer.
 The adjacent channel criteria require special attention, because the localizer to glide path frequency pairing does not make sure that facilities on the adjacent localizer channel are automatically using an adjacent glide path channel and vice versa (e.g. 330.65/110.95 MHz; 330.80/110.90 MHz; 330.95/111.95 MHz).
 Therefore, the frequency assignment planning for localizer and glide path has to be performed separately.